 Discover for yourselves the reality of things, and strive to assimilate the methods by which noble-mindedness and glory are attained among the nations and people of the world.
 No man should follow blindly his ancestors and forefathers.
 Nay, each must see with his own eyes, hear with his own ears and investigate independently in order that he may find the truth. – Abdu’l-Baha, Divine Philosophy, p.
 24.

 Baha’is eagerly welcome anyone on a path of spiritual search—or anyone who would like to learn more about the Baha’i Faith.
 Many Baha’i communities around the world have informal meetings where seekers can examine and explore the teachings of this new Faith.
 Called “firesides” or study classes, those Baha’i meetings encourage questions and open-minded discussion about life.
 Everyone is welcome.

 The Baha’i Houses of Worship

-On each continent in the world, a Baha’i House of Worship also welcomes everyone.
+On each continent in the world, a Baha’i House of Worship welcomes everyone.
 With nine sides symbolizing the many paths to the one true God, Baha’i Houses of Worship are open to all, no matter what beliefs they hold.
-Similar to a church, mosque or temple—but with no rituals, rites or sermons–Baha’i Houses of Worship function as the focal point for a community’s spiritual life, and as a center of the community’s humanitarian, educational and altruistic service and outreach.
-More than a hundred Baha’i Houses of Worship are in the planning stages, and seven now exist, with an eighth one set to open soon:
+Similar to a church, mosque or temple—but with no rituals, rites or sermons—Baha’i Houses of Worship function as the center of a community’s spiritual life, and its humanitarian, educational and altruistic service and outreach.
+More than a hundred Baha’i Houses of Worship are in the planning stages, and seven now exist, with an eighth one, in Chile, set to open soon:

 The Baha’i Gardens